Student Life in Zwolle

 Other things to do

 As a student of Windesheim, you can make use of our extensive on-site facilities.
-We have an audiovisual centre where you can borrow laptops, camera's and sound equipment, several restaurants, bars and coffee corners, a copy shop, a store for office supplies and food, a sports complex with 3 swimming pools, a fitness room, climbing wall, judo room and 11 sports halls and a multimedia library.
+We have a lot of space for private study and group work, an audiovisual centre, several canteens, bars and coffee corners, a copy shop, a supermarket, a sports complex with 3 swimming pools, a fitness room, climbing wall, judo room and 11 sports halls, and a multimedia library.
 Besides physical amenities, we also offer academic, psychological and faith-based support and guidance.

 Read more about facilities and special needs

 You can exercise cheaply at our own On Campus sports complex.
 In addition to a fitness centre, the sports complex houses three swimming pools, including a hot water pool and a therapy pool, a climbing wall, a judo room and a physiotherapy practice.
 Purchasing a season ticket, pool pass or single ticket can be done at the On Campus reception desk.
 Students can do fitness, swimming and climbing at concessionary rates: € 115 per year or € 14.50 per month, per activity.
 All-in subscription: € 172.50 per year.